shirdrn/document-processor/README.md

 document-processor
 ==================

-Process documents to prepare proper data for 'libsvm' tool.
+Process documents to prepare train/test data for 'libsvm' tool.
+We are using CHI to select feature term vector, and then using TF-IDF to compute weight values.

 Author
 ==================